saraguittarclark/portfolio-kami/about.md

 I have a BA from Carleton College, of Northfield, Minnesota, in Art History, and a Certificate of Advanced Study in Spanish.

-I love many things, including wine, World of Warcraft, the Spanish language, art of all kinds even (some) postmodern works, quilting, and cooking.
+I love many things: the Spanish language, art of all kinds even (some) postmodern works, quilting, and cooking.

-I live in Northern Virginia with an energetic toddler and awesome husband.